umich-hist-399/campus-histories/essays/diag.md

 The Diag, as I have said, is more than just a walkway, and this is because it encompasses more than a sidewalk and some foliage.
 It is a vast, wide space; you could really look at the Diag as though it were a park.
 It is a useful resource for coming together in one place, and being a student area, that is something that goes on quite a bit there.
 The Diag has a history of being a place where civic protest begins or is staged, and that is no less true as you go back through history:

+ {% include figure.html class="img-right" src="/images/vietnamprotest1969.jpg" %}

-The first image shouldn’t be entirely surprising; it comes from 1969, and is an anti-Vietnam War protest.
+This first image shouldn’t be entirely surprising; it comes from 1969, and is an anti-Vietnam War protest.
 Collective American memory has it that the 1960s were some of the more liberal years of the country, and seeing as how a document as radical as _The Port Huron Statement_ has its origins in this very University, it follows that there would be some radical action here.

+ {% include figure.html class="img-right" src="/images/southafricaprotest1985.jpg" %}

-But the Diag provides proof that the University of Michigan has not stopped fighting for the greater good; the bottom photo shows “campers” seeking U of M divestment of stock with companies that have ties to South Africa.
+But the Diag provides proof that the University of Michigan has not stopped fighting for the greater good; this photo on the right shows “campers” seeking U of M divestment of stock with companies that have ties to South Africa.
 This comes from 1985, the Reagan era, which is collectively remembered as a more conservative.
-True that this is a sort of “Baby Boomer” narrative: liberal, free 1960s eventually gives way to,corporate 1980s.
+True that this is a sort of “Baby Boomer” narrative: liberal, free 1960s eventually gives way to corporate 1980s.
+Yet this narrative may not necessarily be true.

  Let the Diag be proof of that narrative being flawed.
 The University of Michigan has always been a place where freedom of speech and freedom of congregation are not taken for granted; if we see injustice in the world, we will not remain silent.